The HBW Chorus Performance Recording Archive

 Prior to H-B Woodlawn, Bill taught at Forest Edge Elementary School, Reston, VA, as general music teacher, drama coach and department chair.
 In 2007 he was awarded PTA Teacher of the Year and in 2008 his colleagues honored him with the Staff Recognition Award.
 Bill has also served as the Assistant Conductor for the Choralis Foundation and as Director of Music Ministry for St. Matthew’s Episcopal Church, Sterling, VA.

 As a professional and choral singer, Bill has performed various opera roles, featured solo recitals in St. Moritz, Switzerland and has participated in choral performances at Lincoln Center, Sydney Opera House, with the Cologne Philharmonic and in concerts leading up to the 2008 Summer Olympics in Beijing and Shanghai.
-He is a former member of the National Philharmonic Chorale as well as their smaller chamber ensemble.
+He is a former member of the Voce Chamber Singers, the National Philharmonic Chorale and National Philharmonic Singers.
 As a conductor, Bill has served as Student Conductor for the Gemini Youth Chorale and the George Mason University choral program.
 He is also frequently sought out to adjudicate singers and choir festivals.

-Bill is an active member of the Music Educators National Conference (MENC) and the American Choral Director’s Association (ACDA).
-In 2008 he was awarded the Colleen Kirk Award by ACDA for dedication and excellence in the first three years of teaching.
-Bill is the immediate Past President of the Virginia Chapter of ACDA.
+Bill is an active member of the National Association for Music Education (NAfME) and the American Choral Director’s Association (ACDA).
+In 2008, he was awarded the Colleen Kirk Award by ACDA for dedication and excellence in the first three years of teaching.
+Bill is the Past President of the Virginia Chapter of ACDA.
 He is also a former member of the Virginia Music Educator’s Association (VMEA) Young Leadership Symposium.

-Bill is a graduate of George Mason University with a Bachelors of Music Education with a concentration in Vocal Education and a BA in Instrumental Education.
+Bill is a graduate of George Mason University with a Bachelors of Music Education with a concentration in Vocal Education and a Bachelor of Arts in Instrumental Education.
 He received his Master’s Degree in Music Education from Florida State University where he worked with renowned choral directors Judy Bowers, Kevin Fenton and Andre Thomas.
 He has also earned a Master’s Degree in Educational Leadership from George Mason University.